Carreau/phd-dissertation/parts/part3.rst

 The approach phase of the indentation cycle has been modelled with a purely elastic mode.
-However, the force-distance plot shows a significant dissipation marked by an hysteresis :num:`Fig #force-distance`.
-The repetitive indent cycle, giving the same force-distance curves (:num:`Fig #reproc`), allows to exclude a plastic deformation.
+However, the force-distance plot shows a significant dissipation marked by an hysteresis :num:`Figure #force-distance`.
+The repetitive indent cycle, giving the same force-distance curves (:num:`Figure #reproc`), allows to exclude a plastic deformation.
 We can hence reject the hypothesis of ruptures of the actin meshwork or breakage near the entanglement points.